 What is a General Election?

 There are 650 Members of Parliament who make up the House of Commons, one for each of the UK’s 650 constituencies.
-General Elections also decide which party will govern the country and become the Government, based on the party that wins at least 50% (325) of the constituencies in the UK.
+General Elections also decide which party will become the Government and run the country, based on the party that wins at least 50% (325) of the constituencies in the UK.

-If none of the political parties get over 325 (half) of their MPs elected across all the constituencies then they may choose to team up (or form a coalition) with other parties to form a government, or run as a minority government.
-Given laws need a majority of support in Parliament, a minority government is less likely to pass laws and gain support from the opposition.
+If none of the political parties get over 325 (half) of their MPs elected across all the constituencies then they may choose to team up (create a coalition) with other parties to form a government, or run as a minority government.
+Given laws need a majority in Parliament to pass, a minority government is less likely to pass laws and gain support from the opposition.

 General Elections take place every 5 years, although the Prime Minister can call an early election if they feel it is necessary.

 It is completely up to you who you vote for.